 Friends’ participation in wartime and post-war relief and witness generated deep commitment to the peace and justice work CFSC came to stand for.
-Younger Friends and newcomers who, during World War II had done Quaker service abroad as conscientious objectors, supporting Friends’ relief, reconstruction, and ambulance work came to serve on CFSC.
+During World War II, many conscientious objectors, served through doing Quaker relief, reconstruction, and ambulance work.
+When they returned to Canada, many joined CFSC.

-From 1963 to 1976, CFSC operated a Friends Peace Education Centre on Grindstone Island, south of Ottawa, providing imaginative peace and reconciliation programs for Friends and many others seeking a better world.
+From 1963 to 1976, CFSC operated a Friends Peace Education Centre on Grindstone Island, south of Ottawa, providing imaginative peace and reconciliation programs for people seeking to imagine, dialogue about, and practice more peaceful ways of engaging in interpersonal and international disputes.
 Programs included training in nonviolence, French-English dialogue, conferences for diplomats and Quaker-UNESCO seminars organized by the Canadian Peace Research Institute.